Veering triangulations and the Thurston norm: homology to isotopy: The bigon property and efficient bigon property

-For clarity, we first assume that $\delta$ is innermost.
-In this case we can perform tetrahedron moves to shrink $\shad(\kappa)$ until $\kappa$ no longer exists.
-These moves either introduce a new kink to $\delta'$, or lengthen a kink on $\delta'$ (by 2, in the case shown in \Cref{fig_efficient34}).
-Let $\kappa'$ be this next kink.
-By \Cref{lem_shadow} we can assume $\shad(\kappa')$ consists of only of non-hinge flat triangles.
-We call the bottommost one $t'$.
-We perform a flat isotopy to eliminate this new kink, and so on.
-This gives a sequence of non-hinge tetrahedra $(\tet, \tet', \tet'',\dots)$ corresponding to the sequence $(t, t',t'',\dots)$ of flat triangles.
-This gives a path in $\Gamma$ which can be pushed up into $\hbs$ to a normal curve traversing $\tau$-edges from bottommost to topmost faces.
-By \Cref{lem_branchlines}, this defines a branch line.
-By \Cref{lem_branchlinehinge}, some $t^{(i)}$ will eventually be hinge, allowing us to reduce the area of $S^\flat$ by \Cref{lem_shadow} and completing the proof in this case.
+For clarity, we first assume that $\delta_0$ is innermost.
+Note that innermostness of $\delta_0$ forces $\delta_1$ to also be innermost, since any $\flat$-disk contained in $\delta_1$ would have to avoid the ladder containing $t_0'$ and thus be width 1, which is impossible since $S^\flat$ has the bigon property.
+We can perform tetrahedron moves to shrink $\shad(\kappa_0)$ until $\kappa_0$ no longer exists.
+These moves either introduce a new kink to $\delta_1$, or lengthen a kink on $\delta_1$ (by 2, in the case shown in \Cref{fig_efficient34}).
+We denote this next kink by $\kappa_1$.